 SB 754.
 Board Members: Election by Acclamation.
 (Chaptered) This bill amends Section 5100 of the Civil Code and Section 7522 of the Corporations Code to require, for associations including 6,000 or more units, when the number of director nominees at the close of the nomination period is not more than the number of vacant director positions on the board, that the director nominees be considered elected by acclamation, subject to board's satisfaction of specified notice requirements to provide individual notice of the election and the procedure for nominating candidates at least 30 days before the close of nominations.
 It requires disqualification of non-members from candidacy for the Board, except developers as permitted by DRE and the governing documents.
 Other candidate disqualification provisions are the same or similar to portions of SB 323.

 2019 CASE LAW

-Case Law.
+Case Law Defined.
 Case law is created by judicial decisions in California's appellate courts and supreme court.
 Statutory law demands or prohibits certain acts.
 Case law interprets statutory law.
 The cases also explain how the justices arrived at their particular conclusions.
 If published, their rulings serve as precedence for cases that follow.

 Black Sky Capital v.
 Cobb.
 The California Supreme Court held that the plain wording of Code Civ.
 Proc. §580(d) barring a deficiency judgment after a nonjudicial foreclosure sale applied only to the lien being foreclosed and no others.

 Curto v.
 Country Place.
 Associations cannot segregate pool swim times based on gender since it amounts to sex discrimination in violation of the Federal Fair Housing Act.
 [Supreme Court granted review of the appellate decision.]